fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Note that
 1. we use custom properties to make it really easy to transition a different property than `transform` without writing repetitious CSS.
-2. we have a parent and child (`<div>` and `<span>` respectively in this example) and we avoid the accidental flicker which can occur when the mouse is close to an animatable element’s border by having the child be the _effect_ which animates when the `trigger` (the parent) is hovered.
+2. we have a parent and child (`<div>` and `<span>` respectively in this example) and we avoid the accidental flicker which can occur when the mouse is close to an animatable element’s border by having the child be the _effect_ which animates when the _trigger_ (the parent) is hovered.

-### Skip to content

-One good use case for `transition` would be a “Skip to content” link.
-The anchor’s initial state would be positioned off-canvas above the viewport (`transform: translateY(-10em)`) while its `:focus` styles define a different state where the intial `translate` has been undone so that the link is visible (`transform: translateY(0em)`).
-If we `transition` the `transform` property then we can animate the change of state over a chosen duration, and with our preferred timing function to create an _acceleration curve_.

 ## Performance